-Sarah’s rugby mentors have been Dave Sharp, her first coach at Harpenden, her father Neil and England U20s coach Giselle Mather.
-Welwyn-born, she helped England U20s to win the Nations Cup and at the end of the 2009 season, was part of the Old Albanians’ squad that beat Camp Hill in a play off to win promotion to the Premiership.
-Her side had won 13 of their 14 games, scoring 75 tries, a staggering 30 more than any other team in their league with Sarah amassing 122 points.
+Welwyn-born, Sarah helped England under-20s win the Nations Cup and, at the end of the 2009 season, played her part in the Old Albanians’ squad that beat Camp Hill to win promotion to the Premiership.
+They won 13 of their 14 games, scoring 75 tries, 30 more than any other team in their league with Sarah bagging 122 points herself.

 Thus far in her developing career, Sarah remembers Dubai Sevens tournament of 2011 as he favourite moment on a rugby filed to date.
 “It was my first international Sevens tournament,” she recalls, “And it was the first women’s IRB Tournament, too.
 Despite losing in the final to Canada, the young team came so far together and learnt so much in the short amount of time we had.”

 Sarah admires the legendary All Back Carlos Spencer along with Jonny Wilkinson, and Benji Marshall.
 Her favourite place to play?
 Well that happens to be Old Albanians or Allianz Park.